 The best software for designing monograms would be Adobe Illustrator as it allows you to deconstruct, merge, cut, and interlock letters.
 So if you're wondering how to do a monogram, make sure you use software that lets you work with vectors and allows you to cut characters.

 In the Victorian era, the use of monograms went through a boom.
 People were using them on every piece of clothing and personal object.
 If you're wondering how to monogram for personal use, embroidery or stamping are your best options.

 Check out this list of monogram examples and assets for you to get inspired by!
+You'll also find professional types of monogram fonts as well.
 Using the information above, decide the number of initials you have and the type of arrangement you want to create.
 Don't forget to take a look at the monogram rules above to get started on your own design.

 URH Monogram Logo (EPS, AI, PSD)

 Looking for a circle modern monogram?
 This design is perfect for brands that contain three-letter names.
 The slab serifs on the monogram logo give it a rustic style that's perfect for a brand based on handcrafted and handmade products.
 This is a great monogram example, and if you are planning on starting your own, make sure to check out the monogram meaning at the beginning of this article to create a successful design.

 Pay homage to vintage Americana with this two-letter symbol monogram.
 This logo features an interlocking design, and it's fully editable with its AI and EPS format.
 Incorporate this unique symbol monogram into your next sports-themed project!